 During the 2017-18 financial year ACTAS attended 52,426 ambulance and aero-medical incidents.

 As the lead agency responsible for the Extreme Heat Plan, the ACTAS provides information to increase awareness of extreme heat health risks and avoiding heat stress.
 The effects of heatwave is the second highest identified risk in the 2017 Territory Wide Risk Assessment.
 Events such as the ESA Open Day and the Canberra Show are some of the community platforms used to increase community knowledge and awareness.
-More information is available on Extreme Heat fact sheet and Emergency Medical Information forms.
+More information is available on the Extreme Heat fact sheet.

 The ACTAS participates in a range of health and community events or programs, such as the ESA Open Day, the Canberra Show, International Restart a Heart Day, the Special Children’s Christmas Party, the ACT Health P.A.R.T.Y.
 Program, the ACT Careers Expo and individual school and community group visits by ACTAS Officers in their own time.